Introduction

 • Personal Safety ‘Weapons’ – What You Can Use & How To Use Them

-• Emotional awareness has two parts:
+• Emotional awareness – this is two parts:

-• Awareness of your own physical abilities and capabilities?
+• Awareness of your own physical abilities and capabilities.

 • Awareness of the potential physical abilities and capabilities of an aggressor.